folio-org/folio-ansible/doc/index.md

 ## Replace port 9130

-This is an example how to avoid using port 9130 that may be blocked at some institutions.
+This is an example how to avoid using port 9130.
 Instead all front-end and back-end requests arrive at the same default port (80 for HTTP or 443 for HTTPS).

+This has two advantages:
+* Faster responses (less latency) because the browser no longer needs to send extra "preflight" OPTIONS HTTP requests for cross-origin resource sharing (CORS) protection.
+* Avoids port 9130 that may be blocked at some institutions and at some internet access points.

 Configure the Okapi URL like

     "OKAPI" => "http://example.com/okapi"